What is Ransomware? | Costs are High | Prevention | Recovery | Resources | History

 - Apply software patches to keep systems up to date

-- — ZDNet
+- — ZDNET

 The first step is to ensure the physical safety of your computers, equipment and data.
 Develop policies regarding employee and guest access.